nayosx/pokeapp/README.md

 # Pokeapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4. and NodeJS v14

 ## Development server